Are you using SEO effectively to boost your business?

 Mobile SEO And Your Marketing

 Another thing that affects Google’s perception of your site is how you market.
-In particular, Google dislikes zero-second popups which make for a poor user experience.
+In particular, Google dislikes zero-second popups which make for poor user experience.

 Since OptinMonster’s all about user experience, you won’t be surprised that we hate them too.
 That’s why we’ve made sure we have device-specific display rules, behavioral triggers like Exit-Intent®, MonsterLinks™ 2-step optins, and mobile-friendly themes.